rohitramkumar308/AndroidProgressLibrary/README.md

 colors       | Array of colors for each circle.| Color.Black |
 waveHeight   | Max. height a circle can move.  | 160 px      |

+Note: All the above properties(except "waveHeight") will work for both the progress views.